 In the morning we were able to look outside and see a small balcony attached to our room.
 Two small chairs barely fit on the narrow ledge.
 In any case, it was far too cold to be sitting outside, and the view is much better from the top of the mountain.

 Lifts close at 3 PM, so we spent what little daylight was left on Saturday afternoon lounging in the hot tub.
-There’s a second indoor hot tub, as well as a fitness center and sauna.
+There’s a second indoor hot tub which is filled with quality Hot Tub Chemicals, as well as a fitness center and sauna.
 The pool is not as hot but still warm enough if you want to do some swimming.
 Typically we saw parents in the hot tub with a discrete adult beverage and children in the swimming pool, having more fun.

 Breakfast was served each morning at the Cinnamon Bear Bar & Grille.
 There are enough Gold and Diamond members (and other guests staying on inclusive rates) that the hotel has a checklist for all the guests receiving the complimentary buffet.